SlimeVR/SlimeVR-Docs-Site/src/diy/components-guide.md

 ### Charging Board - TP4056

-To charge your batteries, and provide power to the rest of the tracker, a charging board is required—SlimeVR trackers use the TP40456 charging board.
-Bear in mind that the charging board requires diodes to prevent overcharge damage to the battery.
+To charge your batteries, and provide power to the rest of the tracker, a charging board is required—SlimeVR trackers use the TP4056 charging board.
+Bear in mind that the charging board requires diodes to prevent backfeeding current and overcharging/damaging the battery.
 That being said, the TP4056 charging boards also provide some safety features such as over-discharge protection, over-charging protection (which requires diodes soldered to the carrier PCB [diodes](#diodes-optional)!), short circuit protection, and over current protection.

 When choosing a charging board, it's also important to consider the charging rate and how that may affect the overall longevity of your battery.
 Most TP4056 charging boards are configured to charge at a current of 1000mA, which means that you risk shortening battery life if using a battery with a capacity less than 1000mah.
 Some TP4056 charging boards have a configurable charge current via DIP switches, though most do not.
 For more information on the TP4056, you can refer to the datasheet, which can be found [here](https://dlnmh9ip6v2uc.cloudfront.net/datasheets/Prototyping/TP4056.pdf).